Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: Physical and geometric properties of model

 The energy density has been graphed versus time in Fig. $1(b)$.
 It is evident that the energy density remains always positive and decreasing function of time and it converges to zero as $t \to \infty$ as expected. \\

 The behaviour of the universe in this model will be determined by the cosmological term $\Lambda$, this term has the same effect as a uniform mass density $\rho_{eff} = - \Lambda$ which is constant in time.
 A positive value of $\Lambda$ corresponds to a negative effective mass density (repulsion).
 Hence, we expect that in the universe with a positive value of $\Lambda$ the expansion will tend to accelerate whereas in the universe with negative value of $\Lambda$ the expansion will slow down, stop and reverse.
 Figure $1(c)$ is the plot of cosmological term $\Lambda$ versus time.
 From this figure, we observe that $\Lambda$ is decreasing function of time $t$ and it approaches a small positive value at late time (i.e. at present epoch).
 Recent cosmological observations [1$-$5, 9, 10] suggest the existence of a positive cosmological constant $\Lambda$ with the magnitude $\Lambda(G\hbar/c^{3})\approx 10^{-123}$.
 These observations on magnitude and red-shift of type Ia supernova suggest that our universe may be an accelerating one with induced cosmological density through the cosmological $\Lambda$-term.
 Thus, the nature of $\Lambda$ in our derived models are supported by recent observations.
-For detailed description via different theoretical models and cosmography tests, one can see the recent review by Bamba et al. \cite{ref74} where it is shown that dark energy universes may mimic the $\Lambda$CDM model currently (consistent with the recent observational data).\\
+For detailed description via different theoretical models and cosmography tests, one can see the recent review by Bamba et al. \cite{ref75}.\\